Eloise J. Berry, Ph.D.

-In 2016 Dr. Berry returned to live in Pennsylvania to become the Director of Intercultural Affairs at Villanova University, and to take a psychologist position with Bryn Mawr Psychological Associates.
+In 2016 Dr. Berry returned to live in Pennsylvania to work at her alma mater, Villanova University, where her current position is the Assistant Vice President and Director of the Office of Intercultural Affairs.
+At the same time she took a part-time psychologist position with Bryn Mawr Psychological Associates.
 In the eight years prior, Dr. Berry had her own thriving private practice in New Jersey where she provided treatment for children, adolescents and adults.
 With her clients, she addressed depression, anxiety, relationship issues, trauma, and stress (e.g., academic, employment, racial/ethnic, and life-transition) utilizing cognitive-behavioral and family therapy techniques.

 As a former college basketball player at Villanova University and a former coach of elementary and middle school players, Dr. Berry sees herself as a coach, such that she focuses on the strengths of her clients while targeting challenges.
 She believes in the concept of teamwork between her and her client(s) to achieve optimal mental health.
 A treatment plan with defined goals becomes the game plan that guides the process of therapy.

 Dr. Berry is a member of the American Psychological Association.